snoiarao/registration_trials/README.md

 ##### - 3DSN
 code from 3D Smooth Net and scripts
 ##### - Sample Data
-2 sets of matching binary 6D point cloud data with varied # keypoints and 3dSN features.
+2 sets of matching binary 6D point cloud data with varied # keypoints and 3dSN features and results

 ### Motivation
 ##### - Previous Work